JinYuanLi0012/jinyuanli0012.github.io/index.md

 My enthusiasm lies in exploring Multimodal Learning, Vision and Language.
 My recent series of work ([MNER](https://arxiv.org/pdf/2305.12212)->[GMNER](https://arxiv.org/pdf/2402.09989)->[SMNER](https://arxiv.org/pdf/2406.07268)) explored how to unleash the potential capabilities of visual-language models in complex multimodal scenarios, how to build harmonious interaction and collaboration between multiple models, and how to construct image-text based knowledge augmentation methods in open-world scenarios.
 Additionally, I also maintain interest in several visual tasks ([Blind Image Inpainting](https://jinyuanli0012.github.io/), [Infrared and Visible Image Fusion](https://github.com/NaNagi2020/DSTFuse)).
 I'm open to collaboration and discussions.
 Please feel free to contact me and explore possibilities together.

-**I'm looking for a PhD position starting in Spring/Fall 2025 about Multimodal Learning, Natural Language Processing or Computer Vision.
-Feel free to contact me if you have any leads~**
+**I'm seeking a PhD position starting in Spring or Fall 2025, focusing on areas such as Multimodal Learning, Natural Language Processing, and Computer Vision.
+If you have any leads, please feel free to reach out!**

 {% include_relative _includes/Research_Interests.md %}